-The winter months can be a dangerous time for your prized instruments.
-The thin solid wood top that makes fine acoustic guitars sound so beautiful is particularly vulnerable.
-Here in the northeast, the colder months always keep my shop extra busy repairing warped necks, closing cracks, re-gluing loose bridges and support braces, and humidifying overly dry guitars.
-Most of these problems could be avoided if more players would educate themselves on the effects of humidity (water vapor), or lack there of, on their instrument.
+Here in the northeast, Winter can be an especially dangerous season for your prized instruments.
+The colder months always keep our shop extra busy with dry guitars.
+Most of these visits could be avoided if players would educate themselves on the effects of humidity (water vapor), or lack there of, on their instrument.

 Are You Doing Enough To Keep Your Instruments Humidity Healthy?